rilieo/oogle-unphotos/README.md

 Oh no!
 Unfortunately, the photo storage service that you downloaded from the dark web, Oogle Unphoto, just broke up your uploaded photo into tiny scrambled pieces.
 You can no longer make out what your photo even was.

-Oogle Unphoto is a web app that automatically crops each photo into a 3x3 grid of tiles, scrambling them into a puzzle format.
+Oogle Unphoto is a web app that stores the photos that you upload.
+The catch is that once the user's photos are uploaded to this photo storage app, their photos are cropped into a 3x3 grid of tiles, scrambling the tiles into a puzzle format.
 Users can register for an account, login to their account, and view the photos they uploaded.
 In order to restore the original state of their photo, they have to rearrange the tiles into the correct spot.

 ## Data Model